CWE-862: Missing Authorization

 Yes.
 CWE-862 ranked #10 in the CWE Top 25 for 2024, associated with 1,168 CVEs that year.
 The CWE Top 25 highlights the most common and impactful software weaknesses based on real-world vulnerability data.

-What are the security consequences of CWE-862: Missing Authorization?+
+What are the security consequences of Missing Authorization?+

-How do you prevent or mitigate CWE-862: Missing Authorization?+
+How do you prevent or mitigate Missing Authorization?+

 Recommended mitigations for CWE-862 include: Divide the product into anonymous, normal, privileged, and administrative areas.
 Reduce the attack surface by carefully mapping roles with data and functionality.
-Use role-based access control (RBAC) [ REF-229 ] to enforce the roles at the appropriate boundaries.
+Use role-based access control (RBAC) [REF-229] to enforce the roles at the appropriate boundaries.
 Note that this approach may not protect against horizontal authorization, i.e., it will not protect a user from attacking others with the same role.
 Ensure that access control checks are performed related to the business logic.
 These checks may be different than the access control checks that are applied to more generic resources such as files, connections, processes, memory, and database records.
-For example, a database may restrict access for medical records to a specific database user, but each record might only be intended to be accessible to the patient and the patient's doctor [ REF-7 ].
-Strategy: Libraries or Frameworks Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
-For example, consider using authorization frameworks such as the JAAS Authorization Framework [ REF-233 ] and the OWASP ESAPI Access Control feature [ REF-45 ].
+For example, a database may restrict access for medical records to a specific database user, but each record might only be intended to be accessible to the patient and the patient's doctor [REF-7].
+For web applications, make sure that the access control mechanism is enforced correctly at the server side on every page.
+Users should not be able to access any unauthorized functionality or information by simply requesting direct access to that page.
+One way to do this is to ensure that all pages containing sensitive information are not cached, and that all such pages restrict access to requests that are accompanied by an active and authenticated session token associated with a user who has the required permissions to access that page.

-Which programming languages are affected by CWE-862: Missing Authorization?+
+Which programming languages are affected by Missing Authorization?+

-CWE-862 commonly affects Languages.
+CWE-862 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+